QBeukelman/push_swap/README.md

 ### About

-The core curriculum of all 42 schools worldwide includes an intriguing case study on sorting algorithms and their performances.
+The core curriculum of all 42 schools worldwide includes a case study on sorting algorithms and their performances.
 This project involves the task of sorting a sequence of random numbers that are arranged in a stack data structure (stack_A), with the assistance of an empty auxiliary stack (stack B) and a set of specific stack operations.
 Our task specifies the operations allowed, which are described as follows:

 > **`sa`** : **swap a** - Swap the first 2 elements at the top of stack_A.
 Do nothing if there is only one or no elements).